The Weather Forecast

 Average Monthly Rainfall (inches)

-The average water temperature fluctuates less than air temperature, ranging from 79 in the winter to 84 in the summer.
+The average water temperature fluctuates less than the air temperature, ranging from 79 in the winter to 84 in the summer.